HSRLCLab/SmartFactory_SorticRoboter_CommunicationHub/README.md

 ================== IMAGE ===============================

 #### Dependency Graph
-The figure below shows the dependency tree of the main FSM SorticCtrl.
+The figure below shows the dependency tree of the main FSM CommunicationCtrl.
 The used extern libraries for the project:
 * [SmartFactory_I2cCommunication](https://github.com/philipzellweger/SmartFactory_I2cCommunication)
 * [SmartFactory_MQTTCommunication](https://github.com/philipzellweger/SmartFactory_MQTTCommunication)